sugarlabs/sugar-docs/src/gtk3-porting-examples/Jukebox.md

 -   The slider has a problem with the theme.
     [Issue](http://bugs.sugarlabs.org/attachment/ticket/3760/36.png)
--   The Gtk3 version in XO 1.75 os18 shows the animation too slow
+-   The GTK+ 3 version in XO 1.75 os18 shows the animation too slow

 Useful Links
 ============